 Relative earnings are usually determined by several factors such as qualifications, experience, and age.
 However, relative earnings can change depending on the region where the employee is located.
 This could work in your favor.
 Depending on the country, the average salary for certain positions could be less than what you pay in your home country.
 However, it can also work the other way around.

 Social costs are incurred by a social enterprise above and beyond ordinary business costs in order to fulfill its mission.
 These costs can be related to providing extra training and support that enables employees with barriers to become successful employees.
+Most countries have varying social costs associated with employing talent.

 Opportunistic talent acquisition may come at an extra cost — suppose a candidate who can potentially be a lucrative asset to your team enters the scene and you want to jump at the opportunity to snatch them up before your competitors.
 This comes with its own risks, as often these people receive multiple job offers from competitive companies, with attractive salaries and benefits packages that you'll need to beat.
 If you want the employee enough to match or exceed the expectations the competitive business gives, you'll incur the additional cost of taking on a higher payroll candidate than you were expecting.

 With the global effects of COVID-19, most businesses began enforcing a work-from-home strategy that has taken off and remained the reality for many.
 Once these businesses realized the reduced costs that came with hiring remote workers, it became more feasible for companies to reduce office space and let their employees work remotely.
-Of course, if you are planning global expansion, you can always consider factoring remote global teams into your payroll to save even more on costs like office space and office expenses.
+Of course, if you are planning global expansion into other countries, you can always consider factoring remote global teams into your payroll to save even more on costs like office space and office expenses.